neatnick/uploadwithus/README.md

 ## Installation

-The tool requires python 3.
-Once you have python 3 set up, installation is easy, just run: `pip install uploadwithus`.
+The tool requires can run with `python 2.7` or `python 3`.
+To install, just run: `pip install uploadwithus`.

 ## Project Setup